What is the Best CV Layout?

 5. Where Should You List Education / Qualifications in Your CV Layout?

-- It just depends on whether your education or work experience are of more importance to your next potential employer.
+It just depends on whether your education or work experience are of more importance to your next potential employer.
+If work experience is more important, then list it before your education, otherwise list education first.

 6. Relevant Training Courses